 I‘ve done some cool things in my life.
 I’ve collected degrees and learned languages; I’ve read Plato in Greek and Ovid in Latin and sat under leafy trees in verdant quads and discussed the meaning of life, the universe and everything including the superiority of Paradise Hotel to Survivor and whether the fourth season of Big Brother was the best thing on television, ever.
 I’ve sipped champagne cocktails in the Plaza and seen Ariadne auf Naxos at the Met and spun around in an intersection on Fifth Avenue and tossed my hat in the air.
 I’ve snorkeled in the Caribbean and climbed a Mayan ruin.
 I’ve taken the train, alone, through southern France, and refused ice cream cones in Brindisi from cute Italian boys and slept on the deck of a ship sailing from Italy to Greece.
 I’ve gotten lost in Paris.
 I’ve been held captive on a Greek Island.
 I’ve been to Salvador Dali’s house.

-I’ve walked the catwalk and appeared in a heavy metal music video and once staged my own production of Annie.
+I’ve walked a catwalk and appeared in a heavy metal music video and once staged my own production of Annie.
 I’ve been on a plane that got hijacked and I’ve white-water rafted and I’ve escaped a burning house and I’ve toured as a performer with a theater company and been asked for my autograph.
 I’ve eaten snails.
+I once lost my kid at a private party at Angelina Jolie’s house (we found him).

 I’ve loved and I’ve lost and I’ve loved better.
 I married my soul mate.
 I’ve given birth.
 I’ve held my father’s ashes in my hands.
 I’ve believed in God, and lost my belief in God, and believed in God again and wondered what it even means to believe and wondered whether it even matters.
 I’ve seen the universe in a blade of grass.
 Okay, maybe not that last one, but you know what I mean.